erinabila/erinabila/README.md

 -->
 ⚡ Computer Science student at York University, graduating April 2022
 🌱 My past internships were all as a Software Engineer Intern at SurveyMonkey, Scotiabank, and Publicis Sapient
-🤔 My experience involves Back-end and Data Engineering
+🤔 My experience involves Front-end, Back-end, and Data Engineering
 📫 How to reach me at erin.abila99@gmail.com